sterrado/BBQ-with-django/README.md

 <em>Task 3</em>

-Make a model for asado.
+Make a model for bbq.
 After creating the model, run <q>python manage.py makemigrations</q> , your migration files are created.
 Then run <q> python manage.py migrate</q> to actually migrate.
-You now created a table for storing and retrieving data for asado model.
+You now created a table for storing and retrieving data for bbq model.
 You also migrated some more django built in tables.

-Make a file called serializers.py and make a Model Serializer from rest framework using Asado model as model.
+Make a file called serializers.py and make a Model Serializer from rest framework using BBQ model as model.

-In views.py make two endpoints, one to register an asado, and one to retrieve all asados.
+In views.py make two endpoints, one to register an bbq, and one to retrieve all bbqs.
 One is post request, the other get, this you define in @api_view decorator.
 You'll have to read about django ORM.
 Some examples:

-Asado.objects.create()
+BBQ.objects.create()
-Asado.objects.all()
+BBQ.objects.all()
-Asado.objects.first()
+BBQ.objects.first()
-Asado.objects.filter() --> list
+BBQ.objects.filter() --> list
-Asado.objects.get() --> one object
+BBQ.objects.get() --> one object

 Notes: If you return a model without serializing, you won't be able to see its data.
 Serializer turns an object of type <object> to json data.
 Also, if you don't return a Response object from django rest framework, it won't work.